AhmedsZamzam/AutoBucketing/README.md

 The [first function](./functions/LoadPartition.py), runs every hour and reads the new folder created under /raw folder and loads this folder as a new partition to the SourceTable.

-The [second function](./functions/LoadPartition.py), runs every hour and copies the data from /raw to /curated using Create Table AS Select (CTAS)
+The [second function](./functions/Bucketing.py), runs every hour and copies previous hour's data from /raw to /curated using Create Table AS Select (CTAS).
+The copied data is a new sub-folder under /curated.
+The function will then load the new folder as a Partition to TargetTable.

 ```bash
 ├── README.MD <-- This instructions file